Coq Inu Price Tops $0.0000 on Major Exchanges (COQ)

-Coq Inu (COQ) traded 8.5% higher against the U.S. dollar during the 1-day period ending at 20:00 PM Eastern on October 6th.
-During the last week, Coq Inu has traded down 9.4% against the U.S. dollar.
-One Coq Inu token can currently be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
-Coq Inu has a total market cap of $98.68 million and $3.69 million worth of Coq Inu was traded on exchanges in the last day.
+Coq Inu (COQ) traded 2.8% lower against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on October 9th.
+Coq Inu has a total market cap of $90.27 million and $2.94 million worth of Coq Inu was traded on exchanges in the last day.
+In the last seven days, Coq Inu has traded 0.1% higher against the dollar.
+One Coq Inu token can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.